kismetwireless/kismet-docs/devel/rest/035-devices.md

     The device monitoring subscription API accepts JSON data to monitor (or stop monitoring) a device, a rate at which to report the device, a unique ID for this monitoring subscription, and an optional [field simplification](/docs/devel/webui_rest/commands/#field-specifications).

-    Devices may be specified as a key, MAC address, or group of MAC addresses with a masking value, as defined in [Keys and MAC addresses](/docs/devel/webui_rest/keys_and_macs/)
+    Devices may be specified as a key, MAC address, or group of MAC addresses with a masking value, as defined in [Keys and MAC addresses](/docs/devel/webui_rest/keys_and_macs/).
+If the special value of `*` is passed for the `monitor` key, all devices will be returned, making this endpoint suitable for use as a logging subscription service.

     The monitoring request ID should be a unique integer.
 It has no meaning except to the subscriber, and is used to cancel a monitoring request without closing the websocket.

+    Device records will be sent to the subscriber if they have been modified within the specified rate.
+New subscribers will receive all matching device records.

 * Subscription API